Slack commands

 13. /archive

-If a channel is no longer needed, you can archive it with /archive command.
+If a channel is no longer needed, you can archive it with the /archive command.
 It will close the channel for new activity, but the message history will remain as it is.
 Anyone from the channel can search for the messages and unarchive the channel (unless they are guests).

 Slack slash commands for Slack’s built-in functions